resource-watch/slate/source/includes/api/_dataset.md

 ## Uploading a Dataset (Binary)

-To upload a dataset, you will need to provide a valid authorization token.
-If a valid token is not provided, a **401 Unauthorized** will be returned.
-Follow the steps of [this guide to get your token](#how-to-generate-your-private-token).
+To upload a dataset, you will need to be authenticated.

 You can upload your raw data directly to S3 making use of the "upload" endpoint.
 This endpoint accepts a file in the property "dataset" and returns a valid connectorUrl.
 With this connectorUrl you can create or update a "document" dataset, or a raster dataset in the Rasdaman adapter.